xaled/ElementaryFlask/docs/index.rst

 ..
-Flaskup documentation master file, created by sphinx-quickstart on Sun Feb 27 19:27:08 2022.
+Flaskly documentation master file, created by sphinx-quickstart on Sun Feb 27 19:27:08 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Flaskup
+Flaskly
 ===================================
 Component based UI framework for Flask/Python.
 Todo: Elaborate